-Dr. Nate Warren is a nutrition scientist with expertise in mitochondrial metabolism, obesity, and immunology.
-He received his Ph.D. from the University of Alabama at Birmingham, where he studied the effects of obesity and insulin on skeletal muscle mitochondrial efficiency and oxidative stress.
-Dr. Warren’s postdoctoral work at Duke University focused on the critical role of cellular metabolism in regulating the function of T cells.
-Throughout his career, he has been supported by various funding sources, including a traineeship on an NIH T32 awarded by the UAB Center for Exercise Medicine and postdoctoral funding from the Derfner Foundation.
+Dr. Nate Warren began his career as a nutrition scientist with expertise in mitochondrial metabolism, obesity, and immunology.
+As a doctoral trainee, Dr. Warren studied the effects of obesity and insulin on skeletal muscle mitochondrial efficiency and oxidative stress.
+His subsequent postdoctoral work focused on the critical role of cellular metabolism in regulating the function of T cells.
+Throughout his career, he has been supported by various funding sources, including a traineeship on a National Institutes of Health (NIH) T32 awarded by the University of Alabama at Birmingham (UAB) Center for Exercise Medicine and postdoctoral funding from the Derfner Foundation.
+Dr. Warren enjoys the excitement of starting new projects and the unique challenges of working with clients at varying stages of their research and development programs.
 In his free time, he enjoys playing tennis, bluegrass music, and gardening.

 - Ph.D. in Nutrition Sciences from University of Alabama at Birmingham